Black Forest Cake

 Pro tip – Sift the dry ingredients at least twice for a light and airy cake.

-- Egg yolk mixture – In the large bowl of a stand mixer, with the whisk attachment, on medium-high speed, whip the egg yolks with half the sugar until light and foamy.
+- Egg yolk mixture – In a large bowl of a stand mixer, using the whisk attachment, whip the egg yolks with half the sugar on medium-high speed until light and foamy.
 While whipping simultaneously, gradually add the oil and milk.
 Then, add the flour mixture and combine well.

 - Combine – Fold the whipped meringue into the egg yolk mixture until no white streaks are seen.

-Pro tip – Inverting them while still hot will ensure they do not sink during cooling.
+Pro tip – Inverting them while they’re still hot will help prevent them from sinking during cooling.

 Cherry cake filling